 Treatments for advanced prostate cancer often focus on slowing or stopping the spread of cancer cells.

-By the time a man has advanced prostate cancer, he will usually have undergone a range of treatments to kill cancer cells, such as prostate removal, radiation, or chemotherapy.
-If these treatments do not keep prostate cancer from progressing, other approaches may be used.
+By the time a person has advanced prostate cancer, they have usually undergone a range of treatments to kill cancer cells.
+These include prostate removal, radiation, or chemotherapy.

-By stopping the production of hormones that contribute to cancer growth, hormone therapies can often limit the spread of the disease throughout the body.
+By stopping the production of hormones that contribute to cancer growth, hormone therapies can often limit its spread throughout the body.

 Examples of hormone therapies for advanced prostate cancer include: